East Dundry: Mains water

-Water (pumped up Dundry hill from the small pumping station half-way up Broad Oak Hill road) was only supplied to the hamlet in 1957/8 after negotiations since 1952.
+Water (pumped up Dundry hill from the small pumping station halfway up Broad Oak Hill road) was only supplied to the hamlet in 1957/8 after negotiations since 1952.
 Dundry village had mains water supplied years earlier than East Dundry.

 Gas supply

 Gas was first supplied in the 1960s when a gas main to Chew Magna was routed through East Dundry passing up from Bristol along the track north of North Hill Farm, down the hamlet's lane to Cross Cottage, down in the field at the west end of Cross Cottage's garden, along the road past Spring Farm and up the track towards Rattledown Farm.
-In a few years every joint of this relatively high-pressure-gas steel pipeline had to be resealed when the supply was converted from town to natural gas.
-Later the pipeline was reduced in pressure to minimise gas losses and only served East Dundry.
+In a few years, every joint of this relatively high-pressure-gas steel pipeline had to be resealed when the supply was converted from town to natural gas.
+Later, the pipeline was reduced in pressure to minimise gas losses and only served East Dundry.